Blog

 2. Shape your product idea and define its key features

 Now, gather your findings from the previous step, and shape them into a product concept.
 Define which key features your e-Learning platform needs to have in order to motivate users to start using your service.
+Each feature, such as course creation tools, feedback collection, and user management, should be carefully considered to enhance the overall user experience.

 Once the elearning platform features are outlined, you can proceed to creating a business model and developing architecture for your product.